invitae/variant-search-coding-assignment/README.md

 ## Submitting Your Solution

-Please provide your solution in this repository.
+Please clone this repository and upload an archive to Greenhouse, or upload your repository to GitHub and send us a link.
 Update this README to include instructions on how to install, test, and run your application.
 Bonus: Deploy it and include the URL here.

 As part of the review process, we may comment on or ask questions about specific parts of the code.